Mac-lp3/personal-site/_includes/about.md

 ## About Me

 Michael graduated from Eastern Connecticut State University in 2012 with bachelor degrees in Mathematics and Computer Science.
+He is currently working on his MBA at Temple University in Philadelphia.

 He has been a technologist of varying forms since 2011, from researcher to full stack developer.